 Post-employment benefits are provided in the context of defined benefit or defined contribution plans.
 In the case of defined contribution plans, periodic contribution obligations to the external pension provider are recognised as expenses for post-employment benefits at the same time as the beneficiary’s job performance.
 Missed payments or prepayments to the pension provider are accrued as liabilities or receivables.
 Liabilities with a term of over twelve months are discounted.

-The actuarial measurement of pension provisions for company pension plans as part of a defined benefit plan is effected in accordance with the projected unit credit method stipulated by IAS 19 (Employee Benefits) on the basis of actuarial opinions.
+The actuarial measurement of provisions for post-employment benefits plans as part of a defined benefit plan is effected in accordance with the projected unit credit method stipulated by IAS 19 (Employee Benefits) on the basis of actuarial opinions.
 Based on biometric data, this method takes into account known pensions and pension entitlements at the closing date as well as expected increases in future wages and pensions.
 Where the employee benefit obligations determined or the fair value of the plan assets increase or decrease between the beginning and end of a financial year as a result of experience adjustments (for example, a higher fluctuation rate) or changes in underlying actuarial assumptions (for example, the discount rate), this will result in so-called actuarial gains or losses.
 These are recognised in other comprehensive income with no effect on profit or loss.
 Effects of plan changes and curtailments are recognised fully under service costs through profit or loss.
 The interest element of the addition to the provision contained in the pension expense is shown as interest paid under the financial result.
 Insofar as plan assets exist, the amount of the provision is generally the result of the difference between the present value of defined benefit obligations and the fair value of the plan assets.